Decision Number 1253

-Review of a Bishop's Decision of Law in the North Carolina Annual Conference Regarding Report of the Transition Team
+Review of a Bishop's Decision of Law in the North Carolina Annual Conference Regarding the Application of ¶ 613.19 to the Conference Budget

 Statement of Facts